Vonshad/Offensive_Sec/EN_writeups/linux/Beep_HTB.md

 Here is the final command: `ssh -oKexAlgorithms=+diffie-hellman-group1-sha1 root@10.10.10.7`

 **We are in!
-Not only that, we are in *AS ROOT***.
+Not only are we in the machine, we are in *AS ROOT***.

+**PWNED!**

 ## **SUMMARY AND LESSONS LEARNED**

-I definitely learned a lot doing this box and fell in some rabbit holes (especially the admin dashboard -- I probably missed something there (looking at you Asterisk CLI), but it didn't stop me from rooting the box).
-I learned to take my team and read through the documentation: I actually spotted the LFI exploit, but ditched it because I didn't take the time to really consider it.
-This box, like so many others, gave me the same reminder: take your time.
-This is a marathon, not a race.
-Read through your documentation and exploits and it will work.
-The enumeration process proves to be the most important, as it is the basis for your exploitation.
+I definitely learned a lot doing this box and fell in some rabbit holes along the way (especially the admin dashboard -- I probably missed something there (looking at you Asterisk CLI), but it didn't stop me from rooting the box).

+I learned to take my time and read through the documentation: I actually found the LFI exploit a first time, but ditched it because I didn't take the time to really understand it.
+This box, like so many others, gave me the following reminder: **take your time.
+This is a marathon, not a race.** Once again, the enumeration process proves to be the most valuable, as it is the basis for your exploitation.

 All in all, a very interesting and fast box once you know where you are going with it.